Money in Nigeria

 Nigeria - Money

-Central Bank holds policy rate stable in July
+Central Bank keeps policy rate stable in January but hikes cash reserve ratio to curb liquidity

-At its 22–23 July meeting, the Monetary Policy Committee (MPC) of the Central Bank of Nigeria (CBN) unanimously decided to leave the monetary policy rate as well as all other monetary policy parameters unchanged, in line with market expectations.
-As a result, the policy rate remains at 13.50%, after having been unexpectedly cut from a record-high 14.00% in the March meeting, with the asymmetric corridor at plus 200 and minus 500 basis points around the monetary policy rate.
-In addition, the committee left the liquidity ratio at 30.00% and the cash reserve ratio at 22.50%.
+At its first meeting of the year on 23–24 January, the Monetary Policy Committee (MPC) of the Central Bank of Nigeria (CBN) decided to hold its monetary policy rate unchanged, as had been broadly expected by analysts.
+However, it increased the cash reserve requirement for the first time in nearly four years in a bid to curb excess liquidity in the banking system.
+The rest of monetary policy parameters were left unchanged.
+Thus, the policy rate remained at 13.50% and the asymmetric corridor at plus 200 and minus 500 basis points around the monetary policy rate.
+The committee also left the liquidity ratio at 30.00% while the cash reserve ratio was raised from 22.50% to 27.50%.

-The next Central Bank meeting is scheduled for 23–24 September.
+The Central Bank’s next meeting is scheduled for 23 March.

-FocusEconomics Consensus Forecast panelists expect the monetary policy rate to end 2019 at 13.14%.
-In 2020, the panel sees the monetary policy rate ending the year at 12.57%.
+FocusEconomics Consensus Forecast panelists project the monetary policy rate to end 2019 at 13.38%.
+In 2020, the panel sees the monetary policy rate ending the year at 13.10%.

 Nigeria - Money Data